KaushikKC/vyper-tutorials/README.md

 The script will:
 1. Load pre-compiled artifacts from `build/` directory (or compile on-the-fly if missing)
-2. Deploy all three contracts
+2. Deploy all six contracts
 3. Save deployment addresses to `deployments.json`

 **Manual deployment with web3.py:**